cagilceren/PHP---Simple-TODO-List---REST-API/README.md

 During the project I have returned all data as json format, so that it could be used directly in future web and mobile applications.

-The connect function has been created seperately as "[connection.php](https://github.com/cagilceren/PHP-Simple-TO-DO-List-REST-API/blob/main/connection.php)" and inclueded to "[reminder.php](https://github.com/cagilceren/PHP-Simple-TO-DO-List-REST-API/blob/main/reminder.php)" for the efficiancy and readability.
+The connect function has been created separately as "[connection.php](https://github.com/cagilceren/PHP-Simple-TO-DO-List-REST-API/blob/main/connection.php)" and inclueded to "[reminder.php](https://github.com/cagilceren/PHP-Simple-TO-DO-List-REST-API/blob/main/reminder.php)" for the efficiancy and readability.

 In this project 4 different functions created after CRUD based on [RESTful web API design](https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design).